ClementDreptin/OpenDiscard/README.md

 # OpenDiscard
 OpenDiscard is a university project that aims to be a clone of [Discord](https://discord.com/) but open-source.
-In its first version, the OpenDiscard will only be a text chat app, audio might come later.
+In its first version, OpenDiscard will only be a text chat app, audio might come later.
 &nbsp;

 #### OpenDiscard is available as a: